jtebert/document-everything/_projects/2019/keyboard.md

 But that means we first have to go through the process of [creating a custom layout for a hand-wired board](https://docs.qmk.fm/#/hand_wire).
 I followed the instructions for "Creating and compiling your firmware locally (command line method)," because why would I do it through an online GUI when I can dig into it myself?
 (Maybe I'm old and just don't trust the internet, but I also like to be able to keep track of everything in a git repository.)
 But the process was pretty well-documented and straight-forward (summarized here):

-- On Github, create a fork of the [QMK firmware repository](https://github.com/qmk/qmk_firmware).
+- On GitHub, create a fork of the [QMK firmware repository](https://github.com/qmk/qmk_firmware).
 - Clone your newly forked repository and create a new keyboard project with: `.util/new_keyboard.sh` (and follow the prompts)
 - Navigate into the new project: `cd keyboards/<project_name>`
 - In the project's `config.h` file, fill in the number of `MATRIX_ROWS` and MATRIX_COLUMNS`, pins that are used for each row and column (these should be in order) and any unused pins (to save power).
 Mine looks like this: